dlab-berkeley/Python-Web-Scraping-Legacy/README.md

 Basic familiarity with Python is assumed.
 Understanding the material in the [Python Fundamentals](https://github.com/dlab-berkeley/Python-Fundamentals) and [Python Data Wrangling](https://github.com/dlab-berkeley/Python-Data-Wrangling) workshops highly recommended.

+> To best prepare for this workshop we suggest you:
+>1.
+Have an **intermediate** knowledge of Python
+>2.
+Understand at a basic level what HTML and CSS are.
+>3.
+Understand nested and mixed python data structures, JSON for example.

 ### Topics Covered

 - How the web works